UnfortuN8/Golem-Fleet-Battle-Simulator/README.md

 -  `pip3 install -r requirements.txt`

-2. This requestor requires a dynamodb table to be setup in AWS.
+2. This requestor requires a dynamodb table to be set up in AWS.
 This means you'll need an AWS account, an environment with credentials to the account, and permission to create cloudformation stacks and dynamodb tables.
 AWS setup is outside the scope of this readme however, so you may want to check out https://aws.amazon.com to learn how to get started with AWS.

 3. If you do have a correctly setup AWS envronment, this project has a cloudformation template that will create the dynamodb table and index you need to run this requestor.
 To create a stack called `golem-fleet-battle-simulator-example` with a single dynamodb table, go to the`requestor/aws` directory and run: